Gustav Schwarzenegger: Later life and death

 Schwarzenegger died of a stroke on 13 December 1972, at the age of 65, in Weiz, Styria, Austria, where he had been transferred as a policeman.
 While visiting Weiz Cemetery in August 1998, where her husband was buried, Aurelia Jadrny Schwarzenegger died of a heart attack at the age of 76; she is buried next to him.
-Their son, Arnold, stated in the film Pumping Iron that he did not attend his father's funeral, but later retracted this, explaining that it was a story he had appropriated from a boxer, to make it appear as though he could prevent his personal life from interfering with his athletic training.
+Their son, Arnold, stated in the film Pumping Iron that he did not attend his father's funeral, but the film's director, George Butler, later said that it was a story Arnold had appropriated from a boxer, to make it appear as though he could prevent his personal life from interfering with his athletic training.

 News reports about Schwarzenegger's Nazi links first surfaced in 1990, at which time Arnold Schwarzenegger asked the Simon Wiesenthal Center, an organization he had long supported, to research his father's past.
-The Center found his father's army records and NSDAP party membership, but did not uncover any connection to war crimes or the paramilitary organization, the Schutzstaffel (SS).
+The Center found his father's army records and Nazi party membership, but did not uncover any connection to war crimes or the paramilitary organization, the Schutzstaffel (SS).
 Media interest resurfaced when Arnold ran for Governor of California in the state's 2003 recall election.

+In his son's 2012 memoir, Arnold puts forth an account in which Gustav disapproved of him and viewed his weight training as "garbage".

-In a 2021 video made in response to the United States Capitol attack, his son Arnold publicly recalled, for the first time, how Gustav was frequently drunk and abusive to his family when Arnold was young.
+In a 2021 video made in response to the United States Capitol attack, his son Arnold publicly recalled, how Gustav was frequently drunk and abusive to his family when Arnold was young.
 He attributed this behavior to guilt and shame over what Gustav and other Nazis and collaborators had perpetrated or enabled during the war.
-His son brought up the war's impact on Gustav again in a 2022 video about the Russian invasion of Ukraine, in which he urged the Russian soldiers to not "be broken like (his) father" by continuing their invasion.
+His son brought up the war's impact on Gustav again in a 2022 video about the Russian invasion of Ukraine, in which he urged the Russian soldiers to discontinue their invasion in order not to "be broken like [his] father".